ANG13T/duck-duck-boom/README.md

 Payloads for the USB Rubber Ducky are written with a language called Ducky Script.
 Payloads for the USB Rubber Ducky are sorted into 10 categories (credentials, execution, exfiltration, general, incident response, mobile, phishing, prank, recon, and remote_access).
 On Duck Duck Boom, the **Quick Select** command lets you view payloads under all of those categories.

 ## Project Structure
+`src/extension.ts`: registers commands with VS Code and makes API calls to retrieve all payloads (WIP: API call to retrieve all payloads)
+`src/controllers/quickPickController.ts`: contains Quick Select component functionality.
+Displays payload categories, and makes respective API calls
+`src/controllers/payloadController.ts`: contains API functions to retrieve all payloads under the Hak5 USB Rubber Ducky repository
+`src/components/treeDataProvider.ts`: contains code to open up a view panel and display all payloads under a TreeView provider (WIP)
+`src/utils/payloadTypes.ts`: contains TypeScript types for API payload responses

 ## Upcoming Features
+Currently, Duck Duck Boom is in beta mode which contains a Quick Select payload option.
+Future features of Duck Duck Boom include:

+If you would like to contribute to this repository, feel free to fork it and submit a pull request with the implemented features.